Rivenhall Integrated Waste Management Facility

 The following compliance visits have been recently undertaken at the site;

-We have provided inspection reports for these visits to Indaver.
+We will provide inspection reports for these visits to Indaver.

 Our compliance visits will continue during the commissioning phases now that waste is being accepted by the site.
 The commissioning phases and associated activities are defined within the agreed commissioning plan.